Categories

 Parks

 Casa de Campo: Casa de Campo is huge.
 Like, really huge.
 It’s twice the size of Central Park (I think).
 The area closest to the city center still feels natural and unspoiled, with lots of walking trails and great views of Madrid.
 Further away, you’ll find an amusement park, zoo, aquarium, soccer stadium, and more things like that.
-We went on a field trip to the amusement park, and all I remember is that the rides seemed worn out and creaky.
+We went on a field trip to the amusement park when I was a kid, and all I remember is that the rides seemed worn out and creaky.
 I imagine they have been fixed up since then.

 If you go to Casa de Campo, check out the area around the lake, which is directly east of the Royal Palace.
 It’s a great place to stroll around, do some people-watching, and even grab a bite to eat.
 You can also rent a kayak, which Britt and I would not do because we’re landlubbers.